dit/dit/docs/measures/gk_common_information.rst

    In [11]: from dit.example_dists import RdnXor

-   In [12]: from dit.algorithms import mutual_information as I
+   In [12]: from dit.shannon import mutual_information as I

    In [13]: d = RdnXor()